pytroll/pytroll/web/source/quickstart.rst

+.. -*- coding: utf-8 -*-

 ===========================
- Quickstart with MSG SEVERI
+ Quickstart with MSG SEVIRI
 ===========================

 For this tutorial, we will use the Meteosat data in the uncompressed EUMETSAT HRIT format, read it through mipp_ into mpop_, resample it with pyresample_ and process it a bit.
+Install theses packages first.

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template*, *areas.def.template* and *meteosat09.cfg.template* to another dir and remove the *.template* extension.
 In the config file *meteosat09.cfg* locate the section :attr:`severi-level1` and modify the defined :attr:`dir` to point to the dir of your uncompressed HRIT data.

-Set PPP_CONFIG_DIR to the directory containing your mpop_ config files.
+Set PPP_CONFIG_DIR to the directory containing your modified mpop_ config files.

-Don't forget to setup your PYTHONPATH so that all dependencies are reachable.

 First example: Loading data
 ===========================
 This example assumes uncompressed EUMETSAT HRIT data for 8/10-2009 14:30 exists in the :attr:`dir` defined in the :attr:`severi-level1` section of your meteosat09 configuration file.
-Change the arguments to the creation of :attr:`time_slot` to match the time slot of your HRIT data.
+Change the arguments to the creation of :attr:`time_slot` in the code example to match the time slot of your HRIT data.

 Ok, let's get it on::